Over time, underwater discoveries and their mysteries come to the surface.

-Lake Michigan Stonehenge
+6. Lake Michigan Stonehenge

 It’s not known for certain, but this is what we think.
 There may be remains of a ‘Stonehenge’ at the bottom of Lake Michigan.
-Mark Holley, professor of underwater archeology discovered this wonder in 2007.
+Mark Holley, professor of underwater archeology, discovered this wonder in 2007.

-Just when you thought the sea had no more secrets left, it delivered the Antikythera mechanism, a device, a tool or something of that nature.
-This mechanism is one of the most astonishing discoveries of our time, first discovered as one block then separated into sections with gears.
+Just when you thought the sea had no more secrets left, it delivered the Antikythera mechanism, a device, a tool, or something of that nature.
+This mechanism is one of the most astonishing discoveries of our time, first discovered as one block and then separated into sections with gears.

 So, this is the story.
-Edward Teach (Blackbeard) captured a flagship named the Concord, renamed it Queen Anne and then attached cannons.
+Edward Teach (Blackbeard) captured a flagship named the Concord, renamed it Queen Anne, and then attached cannons.
 Pirate Blackbeard, with the use of Queen Anne, sailed from Africa to the Caribbean, attacking the Dutch, British and Portuguese.
 He collected valuables and treasures before running the ship ashore.

 One last treasure I want to include is the Phoenician shipwreck in the Mediterranean Sea.
-When discovered, this sunken ship was surrounded by a number of ancient drinking vessels, vases and tools dating back to around 700 B.C.
+When discovered, this sunken ship was surrounded by a number of ancient drinking vessels, vases, and tools dating back to around 700 B.C.